louisshulman/FiBase/README.md

 Hackathon Project at Auburn Hacks 2019

-This project is not deployed
+The API is not deployed to a separate server
 -To test/ use it (On Windows)
-1) Run the flask app
+1) Run the flask app locally
     Navigate to the API Folder
     Activate the virtual environment (flaskenv)
     Run Flask